MicrosoftDocs/SupportArticles-docs/support/azure/general/secure-file-exchange-transfer-files.md

 ### The Secure File Exchange Experience

-The following is an example of Secure File Exchange being used by a customer:
+Below is an example of Secure File Exchange being used by a customer:

 - dmpsetup.log is being uploaded by the customer and has 107 seconds remaining.
 The upload can also be canceled at any time.
 - failovercollection.ps was uploaded by a Microsoft Support Professional (`user@microsoft.com`) for the customer to download.